As a dietitian, I often encounter a common theme in health and wellbeing articles: the recommendation to eat more vegetables for losing belly fat.

 Yes, vegetables have benefits for weight loss as long as you focus on the right ones and the right amount.

-I asked my dietitian to provide me with a list of vegetables that would promote weight loss and help with reducing belly fat.
+I often provide my patients with a list of vegetables that are beneficial for weight loss and reducing belly fat.

 1. Leafy Green Vegetables

 Kale, lettuce, brussels sprouts, and spinach are great examples of leafy greens, and you can easily add two cups of these to any meal as a side salad.

 According to WebMed, spinach is an especially great choice because it’s naturally high in fiber .
 This promotes gut health and will also help you feel full for longer.